MichaelCurrin/code-cookbook/recipes/ci-cd/github-actions/workflows/jekyll/low-level.md

+---
+description: Run Jekyll against the docs directory and publish to GH Pages, using generic actions
+---
 # Low-level
-> Run Jekyll against the docs directory and publish to GH Pages, using generic actions

 {% raw %}